[Originally posted in 2020 to mark the 75th Anniversary of the end of World War II and the transformation of the modern world; Revised August 3, 2021]

 “The landslide victory comes as a major shock to the Conservatives following Mr Churchill’s hugely successful term as Britain’s war-time coalition leader, during which he mobilised and inspired courage in an entire nation.”

 U.S. Propaganda poster (Source National Archives https://catalog.archives.gov/id/513563)

-At the Potsdam Conference, the Potsdam Declaration demanded “Unconditional surrender” by Japan.
-Issued by Great Britain, China, and the U.S., it threatened:
+At the Potsdam Conference, the Potsdam Declaration demands an “Unconditional surrender” by Japan.
+Issued by Great Britain, China, and the U.S., it threatens: